johan162/hpdf_table/docs/GettingStarted.md

 hpdftbl_set_content(hpdftbl_t tbl, char **content)
 ```

 The content data is a 1-dimensional array of string pointers.
-Where ecah row is consecutive in the array.
+Where each row is consecutive in the array.
 For example to create dummy data indicating what array position goes into what cell you could use the following setup:

 ```C
 typedef char **content_t;